 Not Everyone Has UM Coverage?

 Look at your insurance policy declarations page to find out whether you have the coverage.
-It will be a separate line item of coverage with its own premium you pay for the coverage.
+It will be a separate line item of coverage with its own premium that is paid for the particular coverage.
 If you don’t have coverage, we highly suggest that you add it immediately.

 How Does It Work—Two Types of UM Policies

-Once you know what it is, whether you have UM coverage in general is easy to figure out.
-The difficult question is whether your coverage will apply to your car accident claim and if so, to what extent.
+Once you know what it is, whether you have UM coverage is easy to figure out.
+The difficult question is whether your coverage will apply to your car accident claim, and if so, to what extent.

 First Type—Reduced Coverage UM

 This type has two names: Reduced Coverage or Difference-in-Coverage UM.
-As the name suggests, this type of UM coverage applies to the extent its limits are above the limits of coverage the at-fault driver has on his automobile.
+As the name suggests, this type of UM coverage applies to the extent that its limits are above the limits of coverage the at-fault driver has on their automobile.
 But only for the difference between the two numbers.

 Second Type—Add On UM

-This is a newer UM product in Georgia.
-The name reveals what it does.
-Unlike Reduced Coverage UM, Add On UM, provides additional coverage to you up to the limits of coverage you purchase added on to the coverage provided by the at-fault driver.
+This is a newer UM product in Georgia and the name reveals what it does.
+Unlike Reduced Coverage UM, Add On UM provides additional coverage to you up to the limits of coverage you purchase, added on to the coverage provided by the at-fault driver.

-Keep in mind that you must specific request the type of UM coverage that you want from you agent.
+Keep in mind that you must specifically request the particular type of UM coverage that you want from your agent.

-Insurance coverage available to accident victims is a difficult area even for many lawyers to fully grasp.
-Especially UM coverage.
+Insurance coverage available to accident victims can be a difficult topic to grasp fully, even for lawyers.
+This is especially true for UM coverage.
 There are many potential scenarios where UM coverage may apply in addition to UM coverage on your own automobile or the automobile you were in at the time of the accident.
-This is why it is always advisable to discuss your claim with an experience car accident attorney first.
+This is why it is always advisable to discuss your claim with an experienced car accident attorney first.